-- When our plan is reviewing your appeal, we take another careful look at all of the information about your request for coverage of medical care.
-We check to see if we were following all the rules when we said no to your request. - We will gather more information if we need it.
-We may contact you or your doctor to get more information.
+• When our plan is reviewing your appeal, we take another careful look at all of the information about your request for coverage of medical care.
+We check to see if we were following all the rules when we said no to your request.